Vungle/ios-sdk-beta/README.md

 Please Note: Xcode 8 does not include support for iPhone X.

 ## Release Notes

+### 6.9.1
+* OM SDK Integration - The Open Measurement Software Development Kit (OM SDK) is designed to facilitate third-party viewability and verification measurement for ads served by Vungle.
+* Stability improvements

 ### 6.4.0
 * Cache Optimization - Multiple placements are optimized for cached ad availability under the hood when the SDK initializes.
 No additional work from developer needed.
 * Privacy By Design - Removed latitude and longitude collection to protect users.